xueyan-dut/Deep-Learning-on-Traffic-Prediction/README.md

 ====
 1.dataset
 ----
-We collect and summarize available traffic prediction datasets.<br>
+We collect and summarize available traffic prediction datasets.<br><br>
 [Proceed as follows](https://github.com/xueyan-dut/Deep-Learning-on-Traffic-Prediction/blob/main/dataset/download_dataset.md) to download the Public datasets used for the prediction task.<br><br><br>
 2.experiment config
 ----